 Office of Strategic Services Personnel Files from World War II (Record Group 226)

-Descriptions of 23,973 personnel files from the Office of Strategic Services (OSS) between 1941 and 1945 are available in the Online Catalog.
+Descriptions of 23,973 personnel files from the Office of Strategic Services (OSS) between 1941 and 1945 are available in the National Archives Catalog.

 To search for an individual's name in the OSS personnel files: